NEONScience/NEON-Data-Skills/tutorials/Python/Python-skills/using-jupyter-notebooks/JupEnd-CulmActivity/JupEnd-CulmActivity.md

 Download the NEON GeoTiFF file of a digital terrain model (dtm) of the San Joaquin Experimental Range.
 Click this link to download dtm data: https://ndownloader.figshare.com/articles/2009586/versions/10.
 This will download a zippped full of data originally from a NEON data carpentry tutorial (https://datacarpentry.org/geospatial-workshop/data/).

-Once downloaded, navigate through the folder to C:NEON-DS-Airborne-Remote-Sensing.zip\NEON-DS-Airborne-Remote-Sensing\SJER\DTM and save this file to your own personal working directory.
+Once downloaded, navigate through the folder to C:NEON-DS-Airborne-Remote-Sensing.zip\NEON-DS-Airborne-Remote-Sensing\SJER\DTM and save this file onto your own personal working directory.
 .

 ###Open GEOTIFF file in Jupyter Notebooks using gdal